Basic guitar chords are open chords like C major, D major and F major.

 Get ready for the claw because the G chord requires your hands to make a sort of claw shape.

-A lot of songs use this basic guitar chord and it can be pretty difficult at first to switch from this chord to other chords because of its interesting shape.
+It can also be difficult to switch from this chord to other chords at first because of its interesting shape.

 The tricky part of this chord is hitting that high E string.